 Yes.
 If you would not like IP address information to be stored on HolaCDN servers, you can simply turn on the "Enhanced user privacy" setting in the configuration section.
 This will strip away any user identifiers such as IP addresses from logs and error reports.

-Yes, in order to see a live portal account, login to the Portal demo account with user: email@example.com, password: HolaCDN.
+Yes, in order to see a live portal account, click 'live dashboard' on HolaCDN Video Analytics section of the website.

 Yes.
 Additional users from the same company can easily be added to the same account.
 Contact HolaCDN support.